PGMacDesign/Android_Facebook_Examples/README.md

 Uses Login and 3 different types of publish methods.

 Some methods are becoming deprecated.
-Will make a note of them
+Will make a note of them.